CryptoCow0/MultiThreadedFreqAnalysis-java/README.md

 ## Multithreading (project.java)
-This code uses Atomic Integers to ensure Thread safety, avoid Race Conditions, and for simplicity It uses SERIAL_RANDOM_THINGS.py made by Luke Henke to generate a random string of a specified size, then you can run the project.java with this to perform Frequency analysis
+This code uses Atomic Integers to ensure Thread safety, avoid Race Conditions, and for simplicity It uses SERIAL_RANDOM_THINGS.py to generate a random string of a specified size, then you can run the project.java with this to perform Frequency analysis

 Analysis was done in a separate paper and 8 cores should be sufficient for files larger than 1 billion so that was hardcoded in.